 The concept of folders, subfolders and files is a very fundamental Windows skill rather than an Excel skill.

-If you do not have basic Windows skills (an understanding of how Windows organizes files) you would get good value from a Windows book to give you the foundation skills you need to use any Windows program.
+If you do not have basic Windows skills (an understanding of how Windows organizes files) you would get good value from a Windows book.

 Here's how you create a new subfolder: